 Take a moment to reflect on your activities and performance from the first quarter of the year.
-Have you been spending your time and efforts doing anything that’s not yielding results, or are you missing out on doing anything you should be doing but aren’t?
+Have you been spending your time and efforts doing anything that’s not yielding results?
+Are you missing out on doing anything you should be doing but aren’t?
 Is there anything you’re already doing that is working really well?

 Stop doing anything that has been unproductive for you.